Jamie793/MyCTFReverseWriteUp/README.md

 # Contact
 E-mail: doxm@foxmail.com

-You can send me a mail and I will try my best help you.
+You can send me a mail and I will try my best to help you.